-Last month Jess released her debut album, Rise, after signing with Decca Classics, becoming the first saxophone player to join the prestigious record label.
+In April 2019 Jess released her debut album, Rise, after signing with Decca Classics, becoming the first saxophone player to join the prestigious record label.
 “Recording an album has been an ambition of mine for a very long time,” she says.
 “It’s an album of music that I love to play and have an emotional affinity to.”
 It features Jess’ signature piece Pequeña Czarda by Pedro Iturralde, which she performed at the wind category final of BBC Young Musician 2016.

 The album also includes a bonus track – Francis Lai’s Theme from Love Story, which Jess performed during the BAFTAs’ obituaries section in front of the Duke and Duchess of Cambridge and acting royalty.
 “It was a performance like no other that I have done before,” she says.
 “In a setting like that, it was a real honour to play.”

 Jess, who is from Ulverston in Cumbria, has come a long way since she first picked up a saxophone aged seven with the Barracudas Carnival Band in Barrow.
 She recalls that day: “There were loads of workshops on – stilts, dance, drums, costume-making, and the saxophone.
 I came to the saxophone last and completely fell in love with it.